Updated: Sep 27, 2018

 “Nooch” as it is fondly called, is often-times fortified with B12, and offers a nutty, cheesy taste and when sprinkled on a pasta sauce, it’s something else.
 I’m no gambling man, and my (vegan) wife is utterly attached to me, but if she had to run off with another guy, a million pounds says it would be with a nutritional yeast manufacturing magnate.

 Desert wise, try maple syrup in place of honey.
-And there’s a growing range of vegan desserts and non-dairy ice-creams turning up in stores and online all the time.
+And there’s a growing range of vegan desserts, raw vegan and non-dairy ice-creams turning up in stores and online all the time.

 The days of vegans being seen to eat nothing but limp lettuce while languishing in the shadows, pale and devoid of flavour, have gone.
 Veganism offers a bright, vibrant, healthy and nutritious lifestyle.
 Sure, you can even be vegan and eat unhealthily.
 Oreos are vegan and a pack of two of those a day will get your belt-buckle panicking – if that’s what you want to do.